codacy/codacy-checkstyle/src/main/resources/docs/description/ModifiedControlVariable.md

-Check for ensuring that for loop control variables are not modified inside the for block.
+Checks that for loop control variables are not modified inside the for block.
 An example is:

     for (int i = 0; i < 1; i++) {
       i++; //violation